Dec 2, 2020

 All the data that Pulse monitors are stored in three repositories:

 • An internal database: By default Pulse installs a h2 database and store all the configuration and high-level information about your TM1 instances.
+To improve performance, h2 can be replaced with a MS SQL server.

 • A GIT repository: To store all changes from your TM1 objects.